erenrnc/rick-and-morty-app/README.md

 In the project directory, you can run:

 ### Before Start
+npm install axios\
-npm install axios
+npm install multiselect-react-dropdown\
-npm install multiselect-react-dropdown
+npm install react-select\

 ### `npm start`